sdiehl/wiwinwlh/slideshow.md

 ByteString
 ----------

-ByteStrings are arrays of unboxed chars with either strict or lazy evaluation.
+ByteStrings are arrays of unboxed characters with either strict or lazy evaluation.

 ```haskell
 pack :: String -> ByteString